jesuzsh/vaqueros/README.md

     git clone https://github.com/jesuzsh/vaqueros

-### Step 3: Write code.
+### Step 3: Run code.
-See the following sections for what needs to be done.
+TLDR;

+    python3 -m venv venv
+    pip install -r requirements.txt
+    cd ..
+    pip install -e vaqueros
+    python vaqueros/init/create_datastore.py

+Needed databases will be created.
+The only remaining step would be to execute the script responsible for an application interface that interacts with the database.

 #### Virtual Python Environments
 The first concept we will work with in this feature are virtual environment.